Resources > Articles

 “We should!
 I bet that’s why sales are soft this month!”

 Regularly spending time with both customers and data will supply you with the qualitative and quantitative ammunition needed to fend off impulse projects.
-As with your roadmap, your research should be shared openly in an effort to help everyone make more informed decisions.
-The best way is to take survey data, analytics, conversations, tests and observations, and craft them into stories that educate and excite your team.
-As Paul Simon said, “Facts can be turned into art if one is artful enough.”
+As with your roadmap, your research should be shared openly to help everyone make more informed decisions.

 As a product manager, you should enthusiastically welcome your colleagues into the ideation process.
-You never know from where the next great opportunity will come.
+You never know where the next great opportunity will come from.
 But it’s your responsibility, for which you are uniquely qualified, to evaluate each idea against a focused set of objectives.
 Be consistent in your message, candid with information and perhaps a bit diplomatic.
 You’ll find requests from colleagues become more focused as they join you in asking, “Should we build it?”

 Author